BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/technology-decision.md

 - ✅ Excellent performance for music analytics
 - ✅ Cost-effective with auto-scaling
 - ✅ Native JSON handling for APIs
+- ✅ OLAP optimized for BI and ML workloads
 - ⚠️ Vendor-specific SQL extensions
 - ⚠️ Learning curve for Snowflake-specific features